havgirl/surfs_up/README.md

 The reports yield the following:
  - The average precipitation for the month of June was 0.13 inches
- - The average precipitation for the month of June was 0.21 inches
+ - The average precipitation for the month of December was 0.21 inches
  - The frequency for which rain accumulates above average is low

 ## Summary